brianmuturi2/budget-app/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-A website for searching recipes based on a given meal/ food.
+An application for calculating budget based on income and expenses

 <p align="right">(<a href="#top">back to top</a>)</p>